 The cosmic horror, Bloodborne-y side of Elden Ring is alive and well, if you’re willing to dig a little deeper and look past the dark fantasy roots of the rest of the game’s world.
 If you go down the rabbit hole of trying to understand all the other deities and ideologies that go against the ruling Erdtree religion, plenty of unusual revelations will present themselves.
+Then there's Astel, Naturalborn of the Void.

-This is mostly hidden behind the illusive, convoluted, multi-step Ranni quest, which culminates with a boss fight against Astel, Naturalborn of the Void – one of the most unusual bosses in Elden Ring.
+These mystical discoveries are mostly hidden behind the illusive, convoluted, multi-step Ranni quest, which culminates with a boss fight against Astel, Naturalborn of the Void – one of the most unusual bosses in Elden Ring.

 Astel, Naturalborn of the Void would be right at home in Bloodborne, which is part of what makes this encounter all the more unique and surprising.